 Description The locks of hair on each side of this three-dimensional head indicate that it represents a woman.
-Similar female heads were produced from the 1st century BC through the 1st century AD. in Hayd ibn 'Aqil, the cemetery associated with Timna'-the capital of the Qatabanean kingdom.
+Similar female heads were produced from the 1st century BCE through the 1st century CE in Hayd ibn 'Aqil, the cemetery associated with Timna'-the capital of the Qatabanean kingdom.
 The sculpture originally had inlaid eyes and brows, as well as painted plaster additions to the hair.

 - Faces of Ancient Arabia: The Giraud and Carolyn Foster Collection of South Arabian Art.
 The Walters Art Museum, Baltimore.
 2008.